tomgp/words/_posts/2019-08-04-the-future-wont-be-long-and-only-americans-burn-in-hell.md

 His references are specific rather than generic, he mentions Overwatch not Fortnite and the choice is meaningful.

-Compare this to the following sentence for a [review of Zed in the guardian](https://www.theguardian.com/books/2019/jul/24/zed-joanna-kavenna-review) a couple of weeks back...
+Compare this to the following sentence from a [review of Zed in the guardian](https://www.theguardian.com/books/2019/jul/24/zed-joanna-kavenna-review) a couple of weeks back...

 > Varley’s expertise is in the "lifechain", a Beetle program of algorithms, and Mann seems to have broken their futurology.